-Scoliosis can be diagnosed in a number of ways, including the following:
+Scoliosis can be diagnosed in many ways, including the following:

 Doctors will measure the curve of the spine using a method known as the Cobb Method.
 They will diagnose the severity based on the number of degrees the spine deviates to one side.
 A curvature of more than 10 degrees warrants a positive diagnosis, and curves that are greater than 25-30 degrees are considered to be significant.
 Curves that are great than 45-50 degrees are considered severe.

 Scoliosis is also often diagnosed in schools using a method known as the Adam's Forward Bend Test.
 The patient will lean forward and bend their waist to 90 degrees.
 This makes it easy to spot abnormal curvatures or asymmetry.

 When it comes to idiopathic scoliosis, back pain is usually the first symptom that people notice.

 Whether you think it is caused by scoliosis or another condition, remember that a proper diagnosis of back pain is essential.
 Do not just apply random treatment advice without first taking steps to figure out what is causing your pain.

 How is Scoliosis Treated?